lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 *Table 5 Detailed distribution of entries per certainty score range in the 'High-confidence' subset*

-Next it was necessary to further narrow down the subsets, mainly due to the high number of entries especially in the second subset.
+Next, it was necessary to further narrow down the subsets, mainly due to the high number of entries especially in the second subset.
 I took a random sample of approximately 270 entries (guided by: 10% of 'Low-confidence' subset).
 The distribution across the 'Score ranges' (See Table 4 above) was weighted by the respective number of entries in these; i.e., for the 'Low-confidence' subset:

 | Score range | Number of entries for analysis |
 | :---------- | :------------------------------|